 What makes New Zealand's day walks different is how quickly conditions can change.
 Setting off on a sunny morning, sunblock is only the first thing to consider.
 Within hours the wind might have picked up or there could be freezing horizontal rain, and you might get stuck with no shelter.
 Casual walks on mountains in Europe might make people believe they are prepared, but this is a completely different place.

 Martina Grossi says New Zealand is all about recycling – people can even get fines if they don't recycle properly.
 She also says to try picking for mussels.
 Most beaches you'll see signs with details on what you can and can’t do, but be sure to check the New Zealand Food Safety site to find out about current biotoxin warnings.

 Marijane Soilis says to bring camping gear and download CamperMate from the App Store for cheap accommodation alternatives in the outdoors.

-Check out the Department of Conservation's website before you go – it's got plenty of practical information on campsites that'll hep you find an adventure right near you!
-The DOC site has thousands of options, and there are plenty of locally-owned campgrounds with tent sides or camper van hook-ups!
+Check out the Department of Conservation's website before you go – it's got plenty of practical information to help you find an adventure right near you.
+The site lists hundreds of options, and there are plenty of locally-owned campgrounds with tent sides or camper van hook-ups.
 Don't miss out on sleeping under the stars!